Hyperbolic models for CAT(0) spaces: Contracting geodesics and stability

 \section{Contracting geodesics and stability}

 Let $X$ be a CAT(0) space.
 In this section, we consider geodesics in $X$ and groups of isometries of $X$ that can be considered ``negatively curved''.

-\begin{definition}[Contracting] We say that a geodesic $\gamma$ is $D$--contracting if for any ball $B$ disjoint from $\gamma$ we have $\diam\pi_\gamma(B)\leq D$.
-A hyperbolic isometry of $X$ is contracting if it has a contracting axis. \end{definition}
+\begin{definition}[Contracting] We say that a geodesic $\gamma$ is \emph{$D$--contracting} if for any ball $B$ disjoint from $\gamma$ we have $\diam\pi_\gamma(B)\leq D$.
+A hyperbolic isometry of $X$ is contracting if one, hence all, of its axes are contracting. \end{definition}

+To simplify the constants in certain places, we shall always assume that $D\ge1$ unless otherwise specified.

 In fact, the definition of a contracting geodesic makes sense in any metric space: given a geodesic $\gamma$ and a point $x$, the set of points in $\gamma$ realising $\dist(x,\gamma)$ is nonempty, because one only needs to consider a compact subinterval of $\gamma$ by the triangle inequality.
 One then finds that the closest-point projection to a contracting geodesic in a metric space is coarsely unique.
 Charney--Sultan showed that, in CAT(0) spaces, a geodesic being contracting is equivalent to its being \emph{Morse} \cite[Thm~2.14]{charneysultan:contracting}.
 In the setting of proper CAT(0) spaces, Bestvina--Fujiwara showed an isometry is \emph{rank-one} if and only if its axes are contracting \cite[Thm~5.4]{bestvinafujiwara:characterization}.